FelixRizzolli/LearningHubMonolith/courses/vueschool/vue-composables-how-to-craft-reusable-stateful-logic/README.md

 ## Lesson 5 - Define Reactive State and Functions within a Composable

+- Use Vue's reactivity utilities (such as `ref` and `computed`) to manage and expose reactive state within composables.
+- Keep implementation details private inside composables and only expose the necessary state and functions to consumers.
+- Encapsulate logic and state updates within composables to promote reusability and maintainability.

 ## Lesson 6 - Accept Reactive Composable Arguments

 ## Lesson 7 - Accept Flexible Component Arguments (Reactive, Getters, or Plain Data)